-The thief’s haul was impressive, for he had helped himself to the chalice, two silver plates, a flagon, seven trays, one brass ewer, and other assorted items.
-But the depredations, which would set the church back twenty-five pounds, did not end there.
-For a set of keys, which the Reverend Squire had carelessly left lying around the previous Sunday, had also been filched.
+The thief’s haul was impressive: he had helped himself to the chalice, two silver plates, a flagon, seven trays, one brass ewer and other assorted items.
+The depredations would set the church back twenty-five pounds, but they did not end there, for a set of keys, which the Reverend Squire had carelessly left lying around the previous Sunday, had also been filched.
 So too had a pair of boots.
 They were wet-weather side spring boots of the finest quality, and Squire was very attached to them.
 Very attached indeed.

 In due course the incident was reported in local newspapers.
 They were incensed, for the burglar who targeted a church crossed a line that separated ordinary crimes from acts of sacrilege.
 The Croydon Advertiser took the view that

 the man who robs a church and he who pilfers a grave are generally bracketed together as being about the lowest possible in the way of wickedness among the numerous classes whose moral feelings have not been so well developed as might be wished.